top of page

 What is Montessori system?

 It is an alternative system of education, that is freer and it adapts to the concrete needs and concerns of each child.
 It favours their learning and their autonomy.
-Montessori system is based in the principle that each child learns in a very spontaneous way all the skills needed for their adult life.
-This system adapts to each child and to each learning rhythm.
-There are not punishments, nor competitiveness, but there is respect for the individual development.
+The Montessori system is based in the principle that each child learns in a very spontaneous way all the skills needed for their adult life.
+This system adapts to each child and to their individual learning rhythm.
+There are no punishments, or competitiveness, but there is respect for the individual development of each student.

 10636407_991688760860376_363888190776856